unm-campus-histories/spaces/docs/essays/sara-raynolds-hall.md

 ## Sara Raynolds Hall Shifts Use

 In 1963, the College of Education Complex was completed and included a new Home Economics Building as part of its plan.
 Following that move, Sara Raynolds Hall was used as studios for graduate students in the Art Department.
 It was added to the National Register of Historic Places in 1988.
 Today it is used for …..fill in the blank.

 {% include figure.html class="img-left" width="50%" caption="Commemoration of the new Home Economics Building, 1963" src="images/srh-1960s-placard.jpg" %}
-{% include figure.html class="img-left" width="50%" caption="Commemoration of the new Home Economics Building, 1963" src="images/srh-south-facade.jpg" %}
+{% include figure.html class="img-left" width="50%" caption="Sara Raynolds Hall today, looking south to Central Avenue" src="images/srh-south-facade.JPG" %}